gracicot/gracicot.github.io/_posts/2018-02-19-reflection-present.md

 What's happening here?
 The `operator()` is instanciated two times.
 Since we are using perfect forwarding and we send template parameter manually, we first instantiate the call operator like that in our algorithm: `operator()<std::vector<int>&>`.
 So even though `auto` parameter should not deduce references, we are instnaciating it with a reference type.

 Then, we call the function normally, instantiating the call operator with the correctly deduced arguments.
 This may produce incorrect result or unwanted compilation slowdown.

+We are also assuming all deduced parameters are at the end of the argument list.
+This may be a limitation in some cases.

+## Reflecting Other Functions

+In all the example above we reflected the call  operator of lambda and function pointers.
+Hovever, everything there is also applicable with other member function than `operator()`.
+Just replace `&T::opreator()` by `&T::funcName` and you can reflect specific member functions.

+# Conclusion

+Reflection in C++ is yet to be added to the language, but that doesn't mean C++ don't havy any reflection capabilities.
+We just demonstrated that to some extent, C++ is capable of providing some reflection features that can solve some of today's problems.

+What will be possible with tomorrow's reflection?
+What are the competing proposal and what are the pros and cons of each of those?
+We will se that in the next part of this blog post series.